 Brent Diverty is the Vice President of the Programs Division at the Canadian Institute for Health Information (CIHI).
 In this role, he oversees CIHI’s extensive data holdings, which span the continuum of health care services and contain related financial, pharmaceutical and workforce data.
 He also has executive responsibility for CIHI’s strategic data initiatives, including work and partnerships to advance new data acquisitions, linkages, improving access and health system use of data as well as CIHI’s strategy for advanced analytics.

 Frank Gavin, chair of HDRN’s Public Advisory Council, has been involved in health care and health research, mainly as a volunteer, for over 25 years.
-In 1995 he joined the Family Advisory Committee to The Hospital for Sick Children, chairing it from 1997 to 2001.
-In 2002 Frank founded and then for six years chaired the Canadian Family Advisory Network (CFAN), which links family councils at paediatric centres across Canada.
-From 2011 to 2017 he was a public member of The Canadian Drug Expert Committee at The Canadian Agency for Drugs and Technologies in Health (CADTH).
+In 1995 he joined the Family Advisory Committee to The Hospital for Sick Children and later chaired it.
+From 2011 to 2017 he was a public member of The Canadian Drug Expert Committee at The Canadian Agency for Drugs and Technologies in Health (CADTH) and recently joined the Advisory Committee of the new Post-Market Drug Evaluation Program at CADTH as a patient member.
 He directed the Citizen Engagement Program for CHILD-BRIGHT, the national CIHR research network focused on children with brain-based developmental disabilities, from 2016 to 2021.
-He now serves on the board of The Canadian Association for Health Services and Policy Research and the inaugural Patient Advisory Committee of The Society for Medical Decision-Making.
+He now serves on the inaugural Patient Advisory Committee of The Society for Medical Decision-Making.
 In 2017 he received the Best Patient Reviewer Award from the BMJ.
 For nearly 30 years Frank taught English at Centennial College in Toronto.